shivannis/xandr-docs-public/xandr-docs/industry-reference/publisher-best-practices-for-the-trade-desk.md

 ---
 title: Publisher Best Practices for The Trade Desk
-description: Outline the best practices for publishers on The Trade Desk platform.
-Optimize revenue for sellers on The Trade Desk platform with updated inventory policies. ms.date: 10/28/2023 ms.custom : industry-reference
+description: Outline the best practices for publishers and optimize revenue for Trade Desk publishers with updated inventory policies. ms.date: 10/28/2023 ms.custom : industry-reference
 ---